json-schema-org/TSC/README.md

 In this repository you will find:
  * TSC Vooting Issues / Discussions

-## About the voting process
+## About the decision making process

-Please visit [the governance process document](https://github.com/json-schema-org/community/blob/main/GOVERNANCE.md) for more details about the voting process.
+Please visit [the governance process document](https://github.com/json-schema-org/community/blob/main/GOVERNANCE.md) for more details about the decision making process.